The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand.

 Merck came late to the coronavirus vaccine race, having publicly announced its efforts near the end of May.
 But, given its track record developing drugs and vaccines for infectious diseases, its involvement shouldn't be underestimated.

 Merck also has no interest in being first.
-The company is not trying to use new, less proven technologies to move quickly.
+The company eschewed newer, less proven technologies that offered advantages in speed.
 Instead, Merck homed in on approaches it knows it can manufacture at a global scale, and believes will produce immunity quickly, with one shot.

 Those preferences led Merck to license two vaccines that use viruses to deliver their payloads.
 Merck got one by buying privately held Themis, and the other by teaming up with the nonprofit group IAVI.
-The Themis vaccine should start its first human tests in the third quarter, while the other program will get there sometime later this year.
+A Phase 1/2 study of the Themis vaccine began in Belgium in early September, while the human testing for the other program will start sometime later this year.

 Both harness technologies with which Merck is already familiar.
 The drugmaker was working with Themis on a measles-based vaccine for chikungunya, and saw enough to believe the approach could lead to an effective single-dose vaccine, said Daria Hazuda, its head of infectious disease discovery.
 The IAVI program is based on the same approach behind Ervebo, the company's approved Ebola vaccine.

-The company, for its part, believes that will make up ground on its rivals later on, given newer technologies like mRNA and DNA vaccines have never been produced at scale, and may require booster shots to confer immunity.
+The company, for its part, believes that will make up ground on its rivals later on, given newer technologies like mRNA and DNA vaccines have never been produced at scale, and will almost certainly require booster shots to confer immunity.